 What are the possible disadvantages of taking part?

 It is not thought that there are many disadvantages to taking part in this study, however as with any treatment there are some risks.
 Occasionally when patients have vasopressors they develop mild reactions such as a headache or shortness of breath.
 These reactions normally disappear when the drip is slowed down or stopped.
 With any intravenous infusion there is also a risk of fluid leaking into the skin, this can cause temporary inflammation and irritation at the surrounding tissue/skin.
 Evidence suggests that this occurs in about 3% of patients.
-Your infusion site will be checked regularly by a healthcare professional to prevent any leaking.
+Your infusion site will be checked regularly by a healthcare professional to minimise any leaking.
 Another rare side effect of vasopressors is patients may experience an irregular heart rate however you will be closely monitored by the clinical care team to monitor any side effects.

 Will my participation in the study be kept confidential?

 Yes.
 NHS Greater Glasgow & Clyde is the sponsor for this study based in the United Kingdom.
 We will be using information about you and your medical records in order to undertake this study and will act as the Data Controller for this study.
 This means that we are responsible for looking after your information and using it properly.
-NHS Greater Glasgow & Clyde will keep non-identifiable information about you for 20 years after the study has ended.
+NHS Greater Glasgow & Clyde will keep non-identifiable information about you for 25 years after the study has ended.
+The University of Edinburgh will act as sole data controller for the purposes of data linkage only.

 Your rights to access, change or move your information are limited, as we need to manage your information in specific ways in order for the research to be reliable and accurate.
 If you withdraw from the study, we will keep the information about you that we have already obtained.
 To safeguard your rights, we will use minimally personally identifiable information possible.